Using a Personal Loan for Business: Is It a Good Idea?

 Lenders do not have a rigid requirement for how you use and distribute the loan.
 Making it a perfect option for sole propriertors or self empoyed professionals.

-By meeting the repayment obligations affect your personal credit while your business credit rating stays stagnant.
+Any repayment activities will only affect your personal credit.
 Although you can cover some business debt obligation in the short term, the long term consistency is more important to your business credit rating.

-What's more is that, if you are unable to meet the personal loan obligations, you are risking your personal credit score and future ability to obtain any loan including business loans.
+What’s more, if you are unable to meet the personal loan obligations, you are risking your personal credit score and future ability to obtain any loan including business loans.

 If you come with a strong personal credit history, the rates and terms can be favourable.
 However if your credit score is less than stellar, be prepared to get offerd higher than normal rate that can go as high as 36%